-- Laser Blade: Used a turquoise bladed lightsaber with a hilt made out of a rancor's tooth.
+- Laser Blade: Her second lightsaber is turquoise-bladed, with a hilt made out of a rancor's tooth like the first one.

 - Love Epiphany: She finally realizes she loves Jacen after he's captured by the Vong in Star by Star and she mistakenly believes he's been killed.
 After he returns though, it takes seven more years for them to actually get together.

-- No Sense of Humor: At first: develops one later.
+- No Sense of Humor: At first; she develops one later.